African-American literature: Spiritual narratives

-Post-enslaved people era
+Reconstruction Era Literary Contributors

-After the end of slavery and the American Civil War, a number of African-American authors wrote nonfiction works about the condition of African Americans in the United States.
-Many African-American women wrote about the principles of behavior of life during the period.
+After the end of slavery and the American Civil War, a number of African American authors wrote nonfiction works about the condition of African Americans in the United States.
+Many African American women wrote about the principles of behavior of life during the period.
 African-American newspapers were a popular venue for essays, poetry and fiction as well as journalism, with newspaper writers like Jennie Carter (1830–1881) developing a large following.

 Among the most prominent of post-slavery writers is W. E. B. Du Bois (1868–1963), who had a doctorate in philosophy from Harvard University, and was one of the original founders of the NAACP in 1910.
 At the turn of the century, Du Bois published a highly influential collection of essays entitled The Souls of Black Folk.
 The essays on race were groundbreaking and drew from Du Bois's personal experiences to describe how African Americans lived in rural Georgia and in the larger American society.
 Du Bois wrote: "The problem of the twentieth century is the problem of the color-line", a statement since considered prescient.
 Du Bois believed that African Americans should, because of their common interests, work together to battle prejudice and inequity.
 He was a professor at Atlanta University and later at Howard University.

 Another prominent author of this period is Booker T. Washington (1856–1915), who in many ways represented opposite views from Du Bois.
 Washington was an educator and the founder of the Tuskegee Institute, a historically black college in Alabama.
 Among his published works are Up From Slavery (1901), The Future of the American Negro (1899), Tuskegee and Its People (1905), and My Larger Education (1911).
 In contrast to Du Bois, who adopted a more confrontational attitude toward ending racial strife in America, Washington believed that Blacks should first lift themselves up and prove themselves the equal of whites before asking for an end to racism.
 While this viewpoint was popular among some Blacks (and many whites) at the time, Washington's political views would later fall out of fashion.